rwb/c200/README.md

 * Let's suppose we want to conduct our test at the 95% confidence level (alpha = 0.05).
 * Let's also suppose that we do not specify a direction for our hypothesis test; we are not testing whether our sample mean is larger or smaller than the population mean; rather we are interested in whether our sample mean is statistically *different* from the population mean.
 This means we will have a 2-tailed test.
 * To specify our *critical region*, we want to find areas of the standard normal distribution that would be unlikely to occur if Ho is true.
-* Since our significance level is 0.05, we need to put 1/2 (0.025) of our critical region in the lower tail and 1/2 (0.025) in the upper tail.
+* Since our significance level is 0.05, we need to put 1/2 (0.025 area) of our critical region in the lower tail and 1/2 (0.025 area) in the upper tail.
 * If we look at the table in Appendix 3, we see that the area between z = 0 and z = +1.96 corresponds 47.5% of the area under the standard normal curve.
 * By symmetry, we know that the same will be true on the negative side of the curve (area between z = 0 and z = -1.96 will also be 47.5%).
 * If we add the 2 47.5% values together we get 95%; this is the central 95% of the standard normal distribution.